Workplace harassment: Types

-Physical harassment
+Sexual harassment

-Physical harassment in the workplace takes many forms.
 Sexual assault is one form of widely known physical harassment.
 Sexual assault in the workplace has gained media and academic attention mainly in the 1990s after a series of famous sex scandals.
 "Among the most notorious are the 1991 congressional hearings on the alleged sexual harassment of Anita Hill by Clarence Thomas, nominee to the Supreme Court; the sexual assault on female officers at a party during the 1991 annual convention of Navy fighter pilots; the dismissal of Air Force pilot Kelly Flinn for adultery in 1997; the 1998 trial and acquittal of the top ranking Army enlisted man on charges of sexual harassment; and the independent counsel investigations of President Clinton's sexual affairs with subordinates."
 With this cascade of sex scandals, the media and scholars have focused on developing more studies on sexual harassment in workplaces.
 Sexual assault becomes difficult to define, as the distinction between sexual harassment and consensual sexual behaviors is not finely delineated.
 Some occupations require a higher tolerance to sexual behaviors, such as waitresses and tour guides.
 More specifically, the employers for these occupations expect the workers to comply with the level of sexual interactions the workers would have with the customers.
 This unquestioned expectation from the employers then pushes the workers to see only two options.
 The workers would have to accept the sexual harassment from customers as "part of the job", or report the sexual harassment to the manager and get fired.
 Adding onto the pressure, reporting sexual assault comes with criticism from co-workers, as they see the sexual assault as part of the job requirement.

 The prevalence of sexual harassment at work is high.
 For example, a study by the U.S. Merit Systems Protection Board in 1981 shows that among the female government employees, 33 percent experienced sexual comments, 26 percent had unwanted physical touching, and 15 percent was pressured for dates.
 Moreover, "Nearly 10% had been directly pressured for sexual cooperation, and a similar percentage described repeated telephone calls and unwelcome letters or notes."
 Other than this example, Fitzgerald states that "the enormity of such figures is difficult to grasp, indicating as they do that virtually millions of women are subjected to experiences ranging from insults to assault—many on an ongoing or recurrent basis— as the price of earning a living."